KabilanBaskaran0807/BCD_7SEGMENT/README.md

 # AIM:

-To stimulate and synthesis 4bit synchronous upcounter using Vivado 2023.2.
+To stimulate and synthesis BCD 7 Segment using Vivado 2023.2.

 # Software Required: